 [ditty_news_ticker id="563"]

-INTERNATIONAL LAW DISCUSSION SERIES
+INTERNATIONAL LAW DISCUSSIONS

 • Initiating dialogues in order to promote the dissemination, wider appreciation of international law and its implementation in Sierra Leone.